Small Animals Protection Program

 Animal Welfare: Street dogs are suffering unnecessarily.
 We wish to lead by example, ensuring a reduction of dogs through birth control and a reduction of suffering through feeding and providing water for the dogs.

 Wildlife Preservation: There is a risk of street dogs harming other animals.
 We can assume that the dogs are responsible for the dramatic reduction in the number of peacocks in the Siddha Medicinal Forest from eight to now one.
+We wish to create better conditions for both street dogs (so they are fed) and wild animals.